abhipsabasu/TextKVQA/README.md

 For the images, create a folder called data/images.
 Inside data/images, download the following images from http://dosa.cds.iisc.ac.in/kvqa/text-KVQA-scene.tar.gz
 From the same link, download the questions.
 Put them in the data folder as well.

+## Fasttext model
+Download the pretrained English fasttext model from https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.zip.
+Unzip this file and put the .bin file in the main directory.
+Its name should be wiki.en.bin.

 ## FRCNN features
 In train.py, in the main function, make create_obj_feats = True, all other flags = False, and run train.py.